Danna (pronounced similar to "Donna") Gurari

 - July 2018: I will give an invited talk at the ECCV Workshop on Shortcomings in Vision and Language (SiVL) on Saturday September 8.

-- July 2018: I received a Microsoft Azure Curriculum grant to support my class on "Introduction to Machine Learning" this Fall 2018.
+- July 2018: I am grateful to receive a Microsoft Azure Curriculum grant to support my class on "Introduction to Machine Learning" this Fall 2018.

 - June 2018: Our VizWiz challenge evaluation servers are up and running here.